tomalbrc/filament/docs/src/content/block-properties.md

 Flag whether the block causes suffocation damage.
 The default is unset.

-### `jumpFactor`
-Allows to change the bounciness or stickiness of the block.
-Set to a value below 1 to make the block act like honey, and above 1 to make it bouncy.

-Defaults to `1.0`

 ### `allowsSpawning`:
 Flag indicating whether mobs can spawn on this block.